chrisfrank/nanostyled/README.md

 });
 ```

-`nanostyled` returns a React component, which will render styleProps into the
+`nanostyled` returns a component, which will render styleProps into the
 HTML `class` attribute, and pass all other props directly to the rendered
 element, _with one exception_: